EBI-Metagenomics/genomes-catalogue-pipeline/README.md

 - InterProScan (tested v5.35-74.0 and v5.38-76.0)
 - eggNOG-mapper (tested v2.0)

-2. Make sure all installed tools, as well as the scripts/ folder are added to your $PATH environment.
+2. Make sure all installed tools, as well as the custom_scripts/ folder are added to your $PATH environment.

-3. Edit scripts/taxcheck.sh to point CAT to the installed diamond and database paths ($diamond_path, $cat_db_path and $cat_tax_path)
+3. Edit scripts/taxcheck.sh to point CAT to the installed diamond and database paths (variables $diamond_path, $cat_db_path and $cat_tax_path)

 ## How to run